U.S. flag

 If you are not a member of the media, please visit the FinCEN contact page.

-State Coordinator’s Case Example (Identity Theft)
+State Agency Case Example (Insurance Fraud)

 In early 2012, FinCEN conducted outreach to all of its state and local law enforcement partners, and asked for cases where FinCEN data played a useful role in their investigations.
 Below, in their own words, is an example of how FinCEN's stakeholders use FinCEN data.
 It has been edited only for…